Cmdliner/Gamma/README.md

 ```

 ## BUGS
-- Payment links might never expire (check again with fincra)
-- Pending sponsorships can be retried even when previous payment status hasn't been confirmed

 ## TODOS
-- user suspension by admin
-- Consistent user phone mumber containing country code and validation should be done
 - Rm ads on activate to rm from market place
-- Implement under_review for ads
 - Indempotency key on payment; store in redis cache
 - Handle actual refund logic in cron job
 - Seller reject refund enter dispute